surajssc1232/wut_rust/README.md

 ## Usage

-After successful installation, you can use Wut Rust to analyze your previous commands.
+After successful installation, you can use Huh to analyze your previous commands.

-To get an analysis of your last executed command, simply type `wut` in your terminal:
+To get an analysis of your last executed command, simply type `huh` in your terminal:

 ```bash
 $ <your_command_here>
 $ huh
 ```

-Wut Rust will then provide an AI-powered analysis and suggestions based on the output of your last command.
+Huh will then provide an AI-powered analysis and suggestions based on the output of your last command.

 ## Contributing